NotWoods/tigeroakes.com/content/posts/any-wreaks-havoc-on-overloads/index.md

 ---
-title: How TypeScript's any creates confusing function overload bugs
+title: How any in TypeScript creates confusing function overload bugs
 description: One little type wreaks havoc on certain functions.
 date: 2020-10-13
 author: tiger